 The bottleneck of cluster data transmission in high-performance computing scenarios is the original design goal of InfiniBand, and it has become an interconnection standard in line with the requirements of the times.
-Therefore, InfiniBand and Ethernet have many differences, mainly in terms of bandwidth, latency, network reliability, and network technology.
+Therefore, InfiniBand and Ethernet have many differences, mainly in terms of bandwidth, latency, network reliability, network technology, and application scenarios.

 Since the birth of InfiniBand, the development of InfiniBand network has been faster than that of Ethernet for a long time.
 The main reason is that InfiniBand is applied to the interconnection between servers in high-performance computing and reduces the CPU load.
 However, Ethernet is more oriented to terminal device interconnection, and there is not too high a demand for bandwidth.

 For high-speed network traffic exceeding 10G, if all packets are unpacked, it will consume a lot of resources.
 The first generation of SDR InfiniBand operates at a rate of 10Gbps, allowing for high-speed network transmission to offload the CPU and increase network utilization in addition to increasing data transmission bandwidth and decreasing CPU load.